EYH0602/DiceGame/README.md

 * 3 subgames with variable difficulty level.
 * Gaming history for users to check.
 * If playing with the same people again, the players can choose to continue where they left off (if the game is not finished last time and is saved).
+* Pause function that will tell the other player to take a break.

 ### Time Line